From Sonic Retro

 When the Player destroys a Badnik, and they are in the air, the game checks to see if they should rebound or not.

 If the Player's Y Position is greater than that of the Badnik, or their Y Speed is negative, they will not rebound.
 Instead,

-sign(Y Speed) will be subtracted from Y speed (this is not limited to 0 - if Y speed were .25, it would not be set to 0, but to -.75).
-This slight attenuation of his speed helps give the impression that the badnik had some weight to it.
+sign(Y Speed) will be subtracted from Y Speed (this is not limited to 0.
+If Y Speed were 0.25 (64 subpixels), it would not be set to 0, but to -0.75 (-192 subpixels)).
+This slight reduction of vertical speed helps give the impression that the Badnik had some weight to it.

-If they are rebounded by a boss upward by this, then the standard circumstances apply: releasing the Jump button while Y speed is less than -4 will set Y speed to -4, air drag is calculated, and so on.
+If they are rebounded by a boss upward by this, then the standard jump circumstances still apply: releasing the Jump button while Y Speed is less than -4 will set Y Speed to -4, air drag is calculated, and so on.

-Gravity is added to Y speed before the engine checks for and/or performs the rebounding routine.
+- Gravity is added to Y Speed before the engine checks for and/or performs the rebounding routine.